sahiliamsso/docs/source/authn-guide/intro.md

 Interception scripts are used by the Gluu Server to implement multi-factor authentication.
 A number of scripts are included out-of-the-box, including scripts to support FIDO U2F tokens (like Vasco and Yubikey), Gluu's free Android and iOS two-factor authentication application called Super Gluu, certificate authentication, Duo Security, One-Time Passwords, and more.

-Implementation guides for each pre-supported authentication mechanism can be found in the pages that follow in this User Authentication Guide.
+View all pre-written Gluu Server [custom authentication scripts](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations).
+Implementation guides can be found in the pages that follow in this User Authentication Guide.

-In addition, organizations frequently have custom requirements for authentication.
-For instance, an admin may want to implement a policy that enforces two-factor authentication only for users from certain a group, like the IT Group.
-Or only when a user tries to access a protected resource from an unknown IP address.
-Custom interception scripts allow you to implement these types of policies, as well as any other business driven policy that can be scripted.
+Organizations frequently have custom requirements for authentication.
+For instance, an organization may want to implement a policy that enforces two-factor authentication only for users from certain a group; or only when a user tries to access a protected resource from an unknown IP address.
+Custom interception scripts enable enforcement of these types of policies, as well as any other business driven policy that can be scripted.

 Review our [custom authentication script tutorial](./customauthn.md), where we demonstrate how to write a script to implement OTP authentication using Twilio to send an SMS code for a two-step out-of-band authentication mechanism.